RESOLUTE™ FS absolute encoder system with RTLA30-S linear scale

 RESOLUTE FS with Siemens DRIVE-CLiQ serial interface is available for linear and rotary applications.
 DRIVE-CLiQ is the innovative, powerful communications interface to connect encoder and direct measurement systems with SINUMERIK and SINAMICS drive components.

-RTLA-S: stainless steel absolute coded tape scale with self-adhesive backing tape, for mounting directly to a substrate
+Stainless steel absolute coded tape scale with self-adhesive backing tape, for mounting directly to a substrate

 Readhead size (LxWxH)

 36 mm x 16.5 mm x 17.2 mm

 Accuracy grade at 20 °C

 Up to 17.18 m for 1 nm resolution and up to 13.42 m for 50 nm resolution

 DRIVE-CLiQ†: 50 nm and 1 nm resolutions